oceanprotocol-archive/predict-eth/challenges/main4.md

 - Kickoff: Tue Mar 7, 2023.
 (Criteria may change before kickoff.)
 - Submission deadline: Wed Apr 5, 2023 at 23:59 UTC
 - Prediction at times: Thu Apr 6, 2023 at 1:00 UTC, 2:00, ..., 12:00 (12 predictions total).
-- Winners announced: within one week.
-See previous challenge results [here]( https://blog.oceanprotocol.com/introducing-the-winners-of-the-eth-price-prediction-data-challenge-edition-2-6acdccb9271)

 ### 0.2 Criteria to win

 The winner = whoever has lowest prediction error.
-That's all.
+That's all. :chart_with_upwards_trend:

 To be eligible, competitors must produce the outcomes that this README guides.
 This includes:
-- Creating an Ocean data NFT
+- :white_check_mark: Creating an Ocean data NFT
-- On the data NFT, setting a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
+- :white_check_mark: On the data NFT, setting a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
-- Data NFT transfered to Ocean judges before the deadline
+- :white_check_mark: Data NFT transfered to Ocean judges before the deadline
-- On Mumbai network, not another network
+- :white_check_mark: On Mumbai network, not another network

 The following are _not_ criteria:
 - Feedback.
 You can give feedback here (FIXME) and we appreciate it!
 However, it does not count towards winning.